auth0/docs/articles/architecture-scenarios/implementation/b2c/planning.md

 * Mock testing
 * Integration testing

-### User profile management
+### Profile management

-[User profile management](/architecture-scenarios/implementation/b2c/user-profile-mgmt) will address the most common cases for the changes users will want to make to their profiles.
+[Profile management](/architecture-scenarios/implementation/b2c/profile-mgmt) will address the most common cases for the changes users will want to make to their profiles.
 We've found the most successful implementations address the following topics at this point during Phase 1, however precisely what you tackle will depend on your specific requirements (for example, you won't need to provide for user metadata management if you're not using user metadata):

 * [Managing metadata](/architecture-scenarios/implementation/b2c/user-profile-mgmt#metadata)
 * [Resetting passwords](/architecture-scenarios/implementation/b2c/user-profile-mgmt#password-reset)
 * [Verifying accounts](/architecture-scenarios/implementation/b2c/user-profile-mgmt#account-verification)
 * [Blocking users](/architecture-scenarios/implementation/b2c/user-profile-mgmt#blocking-users)

-### User Authorization
+### Authorization

-[User Authorization](/architecture-scenarios/implementation/b2c/user-authorization) is, for customers who have specific access control requirements, the next thing on the agenda, and the focus for Phase 1 will be centered on how custom [ID Token Claims](/architecture-scenarios/implementation/b2c/user-authorization#id-token-claims) can be leveraged to support this.
+[Authorization](/architecture-scenarios/implementation/b2c/authorization) is, for customers who have specific access control requirements, the next thing on the agenda, and the focus for Phase 1 will be centered on how custom [ID Token Claims](/architecture-scenarios/implementation/b2c/authorization#id-token-claims) can be leveraged to support this.

 ### User logout

 At some stage users will want to log out of your system, and you'll need to decide exactly what this looks like.
-This is tackled in the In the [Logout](/architecture-scenarios/implementation/b2c/logout) workstream.
+This is tackled in the [Logout](/architecture-scenarios/implementation/b2c/logout) workstream.
 Auth0 supports several variations when it comes to logout, giving you flexibility to choose what works best for your implementation.

 ### Operations